 Salaries are determined by the Judiciary Salary Plan for law clerks and the Court Personnel System for staff attorneys.

-New positions opened in OSCAR this week.
+New clerkship positions opened in OSCAR this week!

 New clerkship positions opened in OSCAR this week.